Skip to content

 Wet & slippery shoes?

-Rule number one for wet shoes: Never dry them with a hairdryer, or place them near a heater or in direct sunlight!
-Carefully pad the wet shoes with newspaper to absorb the moisture stored in the leather.
-Repeat this process as needed.
-Caution: Wet leather is malleable, and too much newspaper can cause unsightly dents.
-Then remove the paper and let the shoes dry in peace, using wooden shoe trees.
+Rule number one for wet shoes: Never blow-dry a wet shoe, place it on a radiator or in direct sunlight!
+Carefully pad the wet shoes with newspaper so that it can absorb the moisture stored in the leather.
+Repeat the application if necessary.
+Be aware that wet leather is malleable and too much newspaper can cause unsightly dents.
+Then remove the paper and leave the shoes to dry with wooden shoe trees.

-Slippery shoe soles significantly impair comfort.
-To reduce the risk of slipping, you can roughen up the soles slightly with sandpaper.
-This is especially recommended for leather soles.
+Slippery shoe soles have a huge impact on wearing comfort.
+To reduce the risk of slipping, you can roughen the sole a little with sandpaper.
+This is particularly recommended for leather soles.